aiidateam/aiida-core/docs/source/topics/repository.rst

         node.put_object_from_filelike(handle, 'file.txt')

 which is the same as the previous example, except the file is opened first in a context manager and then the filelike-object is passed in.
-The :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.put_object_from_filelike` method should work with any filelike-object, for example also byte- and textstreams:
+The :meth:`~aiida.orm.nodes.repository.NodeRepository.put_object_from_filelike` method should work with any filelike-object, for example also byte- and textstreams:

 .. code:: python